 And confusingly, the higher the Kelvin number, the 'cooler' the color temperature is.

 So you'll want bulbs capable of at least 5000K to achieve the cooler, blue light color.

-We suggest a Philips Hue starter kit, like this one here, which goes up to the 6500K that you'd want for the day time.
+We suggest a Philips Hue starter kit which goes up to the 6500K that you'd want for day time.
 You could schedule it to gradually dim the closer it gets to the end of your work day too.